Peru’s Traditional Drinks: Must-Try Beverages

 Chicha Morada

-This classic Peruvian drink was also consumed by the Incas and even pre-inca peoples.
-This classic Peruvian drink is made by boiling Peruvian fruits, cloves, pineapple peel, and rich purple maize.
-Its characteristic color and its flavor make “Chicha Morada” unique.
+Incas and even pre-Inca peoples consumed this delicious and fresh drink.
+This classic Peruvian drink is made by boiling Peruvian fruits, cloves, pineapple peel, and rich purple corn.
+Its characteristic color and flavor make “Chicha Morada” unique.

 Inca Kola

-They offered delightful flavors like lemon verbena and banana, but it was during Lima’s 400th anniversary in 1935 that Inca Kola really shined and gained fame throughout the country.
+They offered delightful flavors like lemon verbena and banana, but it was during Lima’s 400th anniversary in 1935 that Inca Kola really shone and gained fame throughout the country.

 We hope you’ll try all these drinks we showed you!
 Make sure to drink it when you eat our food, you’ll see that there’s no better combination.
 When in Peru, choose Viagens Machu Picchu.